Owen-Yang-18/BrainNN-PreTrain/README.md

 - **rdim**, type = `int`.
 The dimension the atlas mapping pre-preocessing reduce to.
 - **filename**, type = `str`.
 The filename used to store the pre-trained parameters.
 Must be using the suffix `.pth`.
 ## Dependencies
-The frameworks require the following dependencies to operate:
+The frameworks require the following dependencies to operate *(latest versions are recommended):*
 ```
 torch~=1.10.2
 numpy~=1.22.2